recoveryhub/2021-wanderers/Source/Draft/MJ_TW_003.md

 “She is possessed!” cried the folk.
 “She is going to tell Truth!”

 >“Wise is Haki and wise is Aneka, but Wisdom
 >Drops in the wood for who picks it up!
 >Where I found Wisdom I lifted it, and bore it by day and by night.
 >Carrying it safe in the darkness, watching and saying naught.
 >Now will it live in the light that stirred in the dark,—
->Now will I tell you Truth about woman and man and a child.”
+>Now will I tell you Truth about woman and man and a child.

 Bending, she took the child from the wolf-skin, held it high in her hands.
 The light leaped and caressed it.
 The great ring of women and men seemed to come into relation with it; they slanted toward it, it seemed to draw their bodies, to act as a magnet.
 Gata chanted on.

 >“Shout and dance, folk of the Turtle!
 Cry, ‘Gata is Mother!’
 >True and happy that is—but of this child two are mothers!”

 Aneka rose beside her.
 “She has been given *lash-lash* to drink!
 She is singing foolishness!
 Beat the drums and dance!—Woman, woman, you had better go throw yourself into the river—”

 But Gata’s voice sprang still.
 And the people of the long houses stood like a listening wood.
 A murmur had arisen, but it passed like a sigh.
 All hung intent.

 >“Now, rub the forehead and answer, you who sit by the council tree,
 >You who say, nodding your heads, ‘Boats are men’s work,
 >Children are women’s work!’
 >Now, answer, for I will question you, folk of the Turtle!
 >From the body of woman comes forth boy and girl—
 >In my hands lies him who will be a man—
 >How should a woman make both woman and man?
 >Woman only?
 >No wise one among you gives answer,
 >No woman and no man,
 >Haki nor Aneka!
 >Is it not a strange thing, folk of the Turtle?
 >Now, tell me again and give answer again,
 >Have you seen how often a child is like to a man,
 >One child to one man?
 >Has a man naught to do with a child that is like him—
 >A child that is like him—”

 The people cried out, “Wisdom is on her!”
 The links of the ring shifted.